vision4robotics/IBRI-tracker/README.md

 Junjie Ye

-Email: ye.jun,jie@tongji.edu.cn
+Email: ye.jun.jie@tongji.edu.cn

 # Demonstration running instructions

 Running demonstration of this tracker is very easy so long as you have MATLAB.
 Just download the package, extract it and follow two steps:
 1. Config seq name in `configSeqs_demo_for_IBRI.m`,

 2. Run `IBRI_Demo_single_seq.m`,
   and the IBRI Demo should be running.

->This code is compatible with UAV123 benchmark.
-Therefore, if you want to run it in benchmark, just put ARCF folder in `trackers`, and config sequences and trackers according to instructions from UAV123.
-This should also do it.

 # Results on UAV datasets